orjwn/MindSync-StressPredictor/README.md

 # 🧠 MindSync - Stress Prediction System

 MindSync is a smart stress prediction system that uses machine learning to predict a user’s stress level based on calendar events.
+It supports:
-It supports both **live prediction** using Google Calendar and **offline testing** on static datasets.
+- **Live prediction** using Google Calendar API
+- **Fallback mode** using a static JSON file (`fallback_events.json`) when the API is unavailable.

 ---